htw-imi-showtime/showtime-website/content/ss22/master/m3-geolocation/_tech-stack.md

 We used the online whiteboard application Miro for brainstorming, debating, and creating thoughts, especially in the early stages of our project.
 {{<image src="miro_example_research.png" alt="tech stack miro part 1" caption="Miro Research">}}
 {{<image src="miro_example_prototypes.png" alt="tech stack miro part 2" caption="Miro Prototypes">}}

+## AdobeXD
+To create a visual design for the app, we used AdobeXD.
+It's prototyping feature was used to create transitions between the different pages in order to use it as a high-fidelity prototype.

 ## Discord
 Our main communication tool was Discord, where we had a project server in which we could keep us up-to-date in between our weekly meet ups.